Email information is followed by @css.edu unless otherwise noted.

-Academic interests extend from teaching about middle range theories that describe advanced nursing practice to teaching about research approaches that measure outcomes of advanced nursing practice.
+Academic interests extend from teaching about middle range theories that describe advanced nursing practice to teaching about quality improvement approaches that enhance outcomes of advanced nursing practice.
 Research interests center on understanding which kinds of nursing interventions facilitate family transitions of Mexican American families in South Texas.
 While in South Texas and Arizona each year I enjoy seeing friends and acquaintances once again as well as hiking, birding, and eating regional food.

 From an academic perspective, I would like to bring more focus to mental health issues of adults and better educate nursing students to work with them in a clinical setting.
 Current trends show that many patients in the hospital have a psychiatric illness that coincides with their medical problems and makes it more difficult to provide effective care for them.
 Students need to be able to identify these patients and develop nursing interventions specific to their medical and mental health needs to ensure optimal healing.

 Chair of the Post-baccalaureate nursing program since 2007.
 I am a Certified Nurse Practitioner in pediatrics with over twenty years of pediatric experience.
 Teaching interests include adult learners, curriculum development and evaluation, and active, collaborative teaching strategies.
 Research interests, including doctoral work, include collaborative testing as a learning strategy in nursing education and socialization behaviors of nursing students.
 Enjoys sewing, reading, and hiking in the north woods with her husband and three dogs.